XiaZiXi/Pathfinding/README.md

 ***

 # TODO
-* Write the A-Star pathfinding algorithm algorithm for an abstract graph.
+* Genetic Algorithm for the travelling sale's person (inspired by Dan Shiffman).
-* Write a prevention for disconnected graphs (in Dijkstra).
+* Breadth first search.

 ***